Democrats launch first multi-state Spanish language TV ad to turn out Latino vote

 Together with its “independent expenditure” arm, the DCCC has produced 17 Spanish-language media ads “making this the cycle with the most Spanish-language paid media,” the DCCC said.

-Hispanic voters, said the DCCC's Gamboa are motivated and voting early, "and will prove essential in flipping the House in one week."
+Hispanic voters are motivated and voting early, "and will prove essential in flipping the House in one week," said Gamboa.

+Separately, Mi Familia Vota released television and radio ads in English and Spanish in eight media markets in Phoenix and Tucson in Arizona, Orlando and Tampa in Florida, Houston, Denver, Las Vegas and Washington, D.C.
+Mi Familia Vota is spending about $300,000 to air the ads that also were designed to boost Latino turnout.

+The ad titled #VoteNoTrumpadas plays on the word trompadas, which in Spanish means punch or slap.
+In the ad, comments from Trump, such as "They're rapists", play in the background while a hand belonging to someone in a dark suit but who is not shown slaps a Latino person across the face.
+At the end, a woman blocks the slap.